 Volkswagen AG (VWAGY) Gains As Market Dips: What You Should Know

+Prior to today's trading, shares of the company had gained 7.79% over the past month.
+This has outpaced the Auto-Tires-Trucks sector's loss of 12.64% and the S&P 500's loss of 0.53% in that time.

 VWAGY will be looking to display strength as it nears its next earnings release.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $85.36 billion, up 15.46% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $85.36 billion, up 15.46% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for VWAGY.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for VWAGY should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.24% higher.
+Within the past 30 days, our consensus EPS projection has moved 5.99% higher.
 VWAGY currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, VWAGY is currently trading at a Forward P/E ratio of 8.35.
-Its industry sports an average Forward P/E of 10.89, so we one might conclude that VWAGY is trading at a discount comparatively.
+In terms of valuation, VWAGY is currently trading at a Forward P/E ratio of 8.14.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.82.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.